Azure/azure-quickstart-templates/acs-mesos-full-template/README.md

  * the linux jumpbox is based on https://github.com/anhowe/ubuntu-devbox and will take 1 hour to configure.
 Visit https://github.com/anhowe/ubuntu-devbox to learn how to know when setup is completed, and then how to access the desktop via VNC and an SSH tunnel.

 ## Template Parameters
-When you launch the installation of the cluster, you need to specify the following parameters:
+When you deploy the template you will need to specify the following parameters:
 * `adminPassword`: self-explanatory
 * `dnsNamePrefix`: this is the DNS prefix name that will be used to make up the names for the FQDN for the jumpbox, master endpoints, and the agent endpoints.
-* `agentCount`: the number of Mesos Agents that you want to create in the cluster.
+* `agentCount`: the number of Mesos Agents that you want to create in the container service.
 You are allowed to create 1 to 100 agents
 * `masterCount`: Number of Masters.
-Currently the template supports 3 configurations: 1, 3 and 5 Masters cluster configuration.
+Currently the template supports 3 configurations: 1, 3 and 5 Masters container service configuration.
-* `agentVMSize`: The type of VM that you want to use for each node in the cluster.
+* `agentVMSize`: The type of VM that you want to use for each node in the container service.
 The default size is A1 (1 core) but you can change that if you expect to run workloads that require more RAM or CPU resources.
 * `sshRSAPublicKey`: Configure all linux machines with the SSH rsa public key string.
 Use 'disabled' to not configure access with SSH rsa public key.

 ## Marathon

 This walk through is based the wonderful digital ocean tutorial: https://www.digitalocean.com/community/tutorials/how-to-configure-a-production-ready-mesosphere-cluster-on-ubuntu-14-04

-1. Get your endpoints to cluster
+1. Get your endpoints to container service
  1. browse to https://portal.azure.com

  2. then click browse all, followed by "resource groups", and choose your resource group